a-bangk/snippets.eu/README.md

 >>> db.session.commit()
 ```

-# Source Control

-End of sprint aim is to update live branch

 ## Branches

 * main : Code branch all works starts from and returns to always pushed to origin
 * snip-### : A specific feature reflecting the user story, task, bug ,or epic in Jira.
-If Jira item is an epic, other branches come out of here, to keep main in a runnable state
+If Jira item is an epic, other branches come out of here, to keep main in a runnable state.
 * build-YYMMDD : Builds that are run on production, always pushed to origin.

 # Hosting Setup